Do Go On - 443 - The Theft of The Scream

 An infinite scream passing through nature.

-So, I mean, it's still going.
+I mean, it's still going.

 Yeah, it's infinite.

-Yeah.
-Can an infinite scream pass through?
+Yeah, can an infinite scream pass through?

 It's more of a permanent thing, isn't it?